 Next Stop: Kawhagan Island

 The next stop on the Sugba Lagoon tour on Siargao is Kawhagan Island.
 This awesome little sandbar island has a reaching sand spit and a dense interior of coconut palms.

 You'll also find some small huts on the island where locals sell coconuts, snacks, and drinks.
 We spent about an hour and a half here before returning back to our accommodation in General Luna.

 Common Questions and Things to Kniw about Sugba Lagoon Siargao

 This is a valid question!
 There actually are endangered Philippine crocodiles living in the Del Carmen Mangrove Reserve near Sugba Lagoon.
 These guys are freshwater crocodiles and are harmless.
 While I was assured by locals that there are no large saltwater crocodiles at the lagoon, they have been known to frequent the estuarine mangrove waters near Del Carmen.

 What is Sugba Lagoon known for?

-Sugba Lagoon is known for the incredible emerald waters beneath rolling tropical-green hills.
-You’ll visit this place for awesome cliff jumping and to admire this unique and utterly beautiful region.
+Sugba Lagoon is known for its incredible emerald waters beneath rolling tropical-green hills.
+You'll visit this place for awesome cliff jumping and to admire this unique and utterly beautiful region.